HOW IT ALL WORKS

-If you haven’t already done so, you’ll need to get agreement in principle from your bank.
+- If you haven’t already done so, you might want to get agreement in principle from your bank.

-Apply for KiwiSaver First-Home Withdrawal / First Home Grant now if you intend to put these funds towards your deposit.
+- Apply for your KiwiSaver First-Home Withdrawal / First Home Grant now if you intend to put these funds towards your deposit.

 - Do your homework – dot the i’s and cross the t’s – so you’re well-informed and ready to proceed.